ShoupingShan/Hyperspectral-image-target-detection-based-on-sparse-representation/README.md

 ## Introduction

 Hyperspectral image target detection based on [sparse representation](https://en.wikipedia.org/wiki/Sparse_approximation),an effective method in Pattern Recognition.
+Target detection aims to separate the specific target pixel from the various backgrounds by the use of known target pixels or anomalous properties.
 The proposed approach relies on the binary hypothesis model of an unknown sample induced by sparse representation.
 The sample can be sparsely represented by training samples from the background and target dictionary.
-The sparse vector

-in the model can be recovered by a greedy algorithm [OMP](https://en.wikipedia.org/wiki/Matching_pursuit) .
+The sparse vector in the model can be recovered by a greedy algorithm [OMP](https://en.wikipedia.org/wiki/Matching_pursuit) .

 ## Author